turlodales/SpinSettings/README.md

 I would like to say a big thank you to the people that have helped me make this happen:

-Allan Kerr the person that makes this tweak in the first place
+Josh Doctors the person that makes this tweak in the first place

 more to follow if I get help